Creative Virtual Event Ideas for Your PTA

 2. Themed Packages

 People seem to love themes.
 From zombies to Christmas to the animal kingdom – there’s loads to explore!
-PTAs can make themed packages that include items such as cocktail mixes, snacks, decoration items, and the likes.
-It’s even better if these themes are picked right out of the theatre production that’s being held because then you can include a meet-and-greet with the cast as part of your themed package.
+PTAs can make themed packages that include cocktail mixes, snacks, decoration items, etc. It’s even better if these themes are picked right out of the theatre production being held because then you can include a meet-and-greet with the cast as part of your themed package.

 3. Book Club

-Of course, not all PTA events are aimed at fundraising, and a bi-weekly book club is a great addition to the list.
-A great idea is to have a local school teacher host it and meet back online after every two weeks to discuss a book, with there being a virtual platform to share updates, questions, and comments during these weeks to keep engagement and interaction at a high.
+Of course, not all PTA events are aimed at fundraising, and a bi-weekly book club is a great addition.
+The great idea is to have a local school teacher host it and meet back online after every two weeks to discuss a book, with there being a virtual platform to share updates, questions, and comments during these weeks to keep engagement and interaction at a high.

 4. Alumni Masterclass